danielmichaels/conrad/README.md

 The CSS and JS requires some manual building occasionally.

-A `Makefile` helper exists to do both of the following in a single command.
+A `Taskfile` helper exists to do both of the following in a single command.
 `task assets` will regenerate new bundles.